Pennsylvania Fly Fishing 3 min read

 Best Spots to Fish Hickory Run

-Gaining access to Hickory Run is a breeze, as the park has many clearly marked signs and parking areas.
+Accessing Hickory Run is a breeze, as the park has many marked signs and parking areas.
 From I-80, take Exit 274 at the Hickory Run State Park Exit, and then drive east on PA 534 for six miles.

-There’s a trail that follows the stream from Rt 534 downstream to the confluence with the Lehigh River.
+A trail follows the stream from Rt 534 downstream to the confluence with the Lehigh River.

-There are also several other Class A trout streams in Hickory Run State Park that are worth a visit including Black Creek (aka Hayes Creek), Mud Run and Hawk Run (see map).
+Several other Class A trout streams in Hickory Run State Park are worth a visit, including Black Creek (aka Hayes Creek), Mud Run, and Hawk Run (see map).

 Best Time to Fish Hickory Run

-The season for Hickory Run is standard Pennsylvania trout season.
-Spring is the best time to visit, because of the insect hatches.
-But autumn is the best time to catch the larger brown trout.
+Hickory Run’s trout season is standard Pennsylvania trout season.
+Spring is the best time to visit because of the insect hatches, but autumn is the best time to catch the larger brown trout.

-While the overhead canopy of trees is sure to keep you cool in the summer, fly fishing can be challenging during this time.
-The water level lowers, and is extra clear during this season, so the trout have more time to inspect your imitations.
+While the overhead canopy of trees will keep you cool in the summer, fly fishing can be challenging.
+During this season, the water level lowers and is extra clear, so the trout have more time to inspect your imitations.
 But a good presentation can solve any problem!

 Best Flies for Hickory Run

 Dry fly fishing at Hickory Run is excellent in the spring and fall.
-You’ll also have luck if you use terrestrial imitations in the summer.
+You’ll also have luck using terrestrial imitations in the summer.

 Regarding fly patterns, here is a list of some of the best flies for Hickory Run: